chandradeepn/project-1/README.md

 DESCRPTION OF THE PROJECT

-Under The Hotel Management System (HMS) Each Group will have below moduels under Hotel Management System Project- Each group comprising of 6 or 5 associates- 1.
-Admin Module to add Users - This module will be developed by (1) or (2) associates in group 2.
-Receptionist Module - This module will be developed by 2 associates in group 3.
-Customer Module - This module will be developed by 1 associates in group 4.
-Report Module - This module will be developed by 1 associates in group
+UNDER THE HOTEL MANAGEMENT SYSTEM (HMS) EACH GROUP WILL HAVE BELOW MODULES UNDER HOTEL MANAGEMENT SYSTEM PROJECT-EACH GROUP COMPRISING OF 6 OR 5 ASSOCIATES-1.
+ADMIN MODULE TO ADD USERS - THIS MODULE WILL DEVELOPED BY (1) OR (2) ASSOCIATES IN GROUP 2.
+RECEPTIONIST MODULE - THIS MODULE WILL BE DEVELOPED BY 2 ASSOCIATES IN GROUP 3.
+CUSTOMER MODULE - THIS MODULE WILL BE DEVELOPED BY 1 ASSOCIATES IN GROUP 4.
+REPORT MODULE - THIS MODULE WILL BE DEVELOPED BY 1 ASSOCIATES IN GROUP.

 TECHNOLOGGIES USED: